-As a major part of the Madison music scene during the 20th century, the club consisted of several prominent Madisonians, including Edward A. Birge (President of UW-Madison: 1900-1903 and 1918-1925), Glen D. Roberts (law partner of Robert “Fighting Bob” LaFollette), and Frank A. Maxwell (Madison’s city treasurer).
+As a significant part of the Madison music scene during the 20th century, the Club consisted of several prominent Madisonians, including Edward A. Birge (President of UW-Madison: 1900-1903 and 1918-1925), Glen D. Roberts (law partner of Robert “Fighting Bob” LaFollette), and Frank A. Maxwell (Madison’s city treasurer).

-As a part of this special project, the Dane County Historical Society has digitized several photos.
+As a part of this project, the Dane County Historical Society has digitized several photos.
 These can be found here.
 Most group shots contain individual names.
-Additional information can be found in the three spreadsheets below.
+(Additional information can be found in the links below.)

-As was common in the early 20th century, some members are only identified by their first initial.
+As was common in the early 20th century, many club members were identified by their first initials instead of full first names.
 Although much work has been done obtaining full names, a few have not yet been fully identified.
-Most of the membership included have their full name, and at least one other piece of identifying information, such as an address, occupation, or photograph.
+Nevertheless, most of the members included have their full name and at least one other piece of identifying information, such as an address, occupation, or photograph.

 While these lists contain much of the Club’s membership, they are not comprehensive.
-Not all of the photographs in the collection are fully or correctly labeled.
+For example, not all of the photographs in the collection are fully or correctly labeled.
 Also, surviving membership rolls were not consistently updated, further complicating our ability to identify the members.
-Nevertheless, the following documents represent a majority of the club’s members during the 57 years the group was active.
+Nevertheless, the following documents represent most of the Club’s members during the 57 years the group was active.